This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 In Louisiana, the agency that takes complaints about discrimination and denial of rights based on disabilities is the Louisiana Commission on Human Rights (LCHR).
 In some cases, federal law may be more appropriate to your situation, in which case your lawyer can help you figure out how and where to file.

 You or your lawyer acting on your behalf can file a complaint with the LCHR online, by mail, over the phone, or in person in Baton Rouge.[3]
-The Commission will look at your complaint to make sure it meets guidelines and assign you an investigator.
+The Commission will review your complaint to ensure it meets guidelines and assign you an investigator.

 The investigator will decide about your complaint and recommend action.
 A copy of the decision goes to you and the respondent.
 If the LCHR finds that no law has been violated, you will be allowed to proceed with a civil lawsuit if you choose.

-Finding a Louisiana Cerebral Palsy Lawyer to Help you File Your Case
+How to Find a Louisiana Cerebral Palsy Lawyer to Help File Your Case

-Whether you are filing a medical malpractice lawsuit or an LCHR complaint, you need a good lawyer to guide your steps.
-Even with some basic knowledge of the process, it can be challenging to get through these steps and easy to make mistakes that will damage your case.
+Whether you are filing a medical malpractice lawsuit or an LCHR complaint, you need a good lawyer to guide you through the steps.
+Even with some basic knowledge of the process, it can be challenging to get through these steps, and it is easy to make mistakes that will damage your case.

-Find a lawyer with the right expertise, someone who specializes in medical malpractice, disability rights, or birth injuries.
+Find a lawyer with the right expertise specializing in medical malpractice, disability rights, or birth injuries.
 This kind of lawyer will have the knowledge and experience necessary to get you the best outcome in your case.
 A lawyer without this experience will not be good enough to ensure your success.

 If you have a child with cerebral palsy, it is vital to consider taking legal action.
 A lawsuit can help you get justice for the harm caused as well as damages that your child needs for the future.